openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional parameters are defined for Credential Requests and this Credential format.

-* `credential_definition`: REQUIRED when the `credential_identifier` is not present in the Credential Request.
+* `credential_definition`: REQUIRED when the `format` parameter is present in the Credential Request.
 It MUST NOT be used otherwise.
 It is an object containing the detailed description of the Credential type.
 It consists of at least the following parameters:
   * `@context`: REQUIRED.
 Array as defined in (#server-metadata-ldp-vc).
   * `type`: REQUIRED.
 Array as defined in (#server-metadata-ldp-vc).
 The Credential issued by the Credential Issuer MUST contain at least the values listed in this claim.
   * `credentialSubject`: OPTIONAL.
 Object as defined in (#authorization-ldp-vc).